Computer Science Master's Degree FAQ (for Prospective Students)

 bridge programs at other colleges.

-But you may wish to first contact the graduate program
+But you may wish to first contact the graduate director to

 How do I take prerequisite courses at Hunter?